greenm01/ec4x/docs/ec4x_specs.md

 An Excel spreadsheet is included in the Github 'assets' folder to visualize the relationship.
 You need to have "Python in Excel" enabled for Excel.
 TODO: standalone Python scripts will be provided in the repo.

-**Gross Colony Product (GCP)**: A monetary measure of the market value of all the final goods and services produced and rendered in a turn for each of your colonies, measured in SATs.
+**Gross Colony Product (GCP)**: A monetary measure of the market value of all the final goods and services produced and rendered in a turn for each of your colonies, measured in XMR.

 GCP = (PU * raw_index + IU) * el_mod